outfox/fennecs/www/cookbook/staples/DamageOverTime.md

 // We use an EntityAction to apply the damage and also queue the
-// structural change - in this case, full despawn of the Vampire vampireHealth.For((Entity vampire, ref Health health, float sunBurn) => {
+// structural change - in this case, full despawn of the Vampire vampireHealth.For(static (Entity vampire, ref Health health, float sunBurn) => {
-    // give it ~10 seconds and your humans will be safe health.Value -= sunBurn;
+    health.Value -= sunBurn;

-    // the despawn is a deferred operation, and will be
+    if (health.Value <= 0) vampire.Despawn();
-    // applied at the end of the query runner's scope if (health.Value <= 0) vampire.Despawn();
+    // give it ~10 seconds and your humans will be safe
 }, uniform: Time.deltaTime * sunIntensity);
 ```